norcalbiostat/AppliedStatistics_notes/docs/PCA.md

 * Important that measurements are accurate, especially for detection of collinearity

 \BeginKnitrBlock{rmdcaution}<div class="rmdcaution">Arbitrary cutoff points should not be taken too seriously</div>\EndKnitrBlock{rmdcaution}

+## Additional References

+A collection of other tools and websites that do a good job of explaining PCA.

+* Principal Component Analysis Essentials in R tutorial by [STHDA]](http://www.sthda.com/english/articles/31-principal-component-methods-in-r-practical-guide/112-pca-principal-component-analysis-essentials/)
+* [Stack Overflow](https://stats.stackexchange.com/questions/2691/making-sense-of-principal-component-analysis-eigenvectors-eigenvalues) This has animations, and walks through the explanation using wine and "how you would explain it to your grandma".
+*